 The unit of currency in Romania is the Romanian Leu, or the RON (Romanian New Lie).
 It can be difficult exchanging some currencies within Romania, and always check the commission rates of any exchange booth.
 ATMs however are frequent and easy to use.

-Romania is not as cheap as it was just a few years ago, but is still very cheap by European standards. budget traveller can look to get by on around £15 – £30 GBP a day, whilst midrange travellers can look at £50 – £150 GBP a day dependent on the level of comfort they want and what they want to do.
+Romania is not as cheap as it was just a few years ago, but is still very cheap by European standards.
+A budget traveller can look to get by on around £15 – £30 GBP a day, whilst midrange travellers can look at £50 GBP a day, and the sky is the limit dependent on the level of comfort travellers want and what they want to do.

 When to go.

 Winters can often be very harsh in Romania and can make any hiking or mountain activities near impossible, but spring through to Autumn are great times to visit.

 Piatra Neamt is the capital city of Neamt county and is one of the most picturesque cities in Romania.
 With a stunning location nestled into the Eastern Carpathian mountains and some truly wonderful architecture, Piatra Neamt also holds a lot of museums, churches and other cultural institutions but also has a youthful energy and vibrancy about it and truly feels like a city on the verge of something really big.

 Designated as a UNESCO world heritage site, this picturesque 16th Century medieval village will transport you straight inside the pages of Bram Stoker’s famous novel and keep you enraptured with it’s faded charm.
 With winding cobbled streets, Burgher style houses, medieval walls and clock towers this truly beautiful part of Eastern Europe is perfectly preserved and holds its own against any other in the region.